diffpy.srfit.fitbase package

 Calling addProfileGenerator sets the profile equation to call the calculator and if there is not a profile equation already.

-gen – A ProfileGenerator instance name – A name for the calculator.
-If name is None (default), then
+A name for the calculator.
+If name is None (default), then the ProfileGenerator’s name attribute will be used.

 Raises ValueError if the ProfileGenerator has no name.
 Raises ValueError if the ProfileGenerator has the same name as some other managed object.